swetha0/lab-angular-cricpro/README.md

     - ```ng serve --open or ng serve -o```

-## PROGRESSION #1:
+## Progression #1:

-In the first iteration we are going to build a cricket scoreboard.
-DouyYou remember it right!
-Yes thats the first lab you did as a ProGrad.
+In the first iteration, we are going to build a cricket scoreboard.
+You do remember it right!
+It's the first ever lab you have done as a ProGrad.
 Now let us try and build the same one with the help of Angular.

 We will build this scoreboard in the `AppComponent` component.
 The scoreboard will have multiple players and their scores, Once you have tabulated the scores, create a pop up which opens up on clicking a player's name. and **it's not necessary to have an array to store these values**.